-- Rabbinic ordination or an advanced degree in Jewish studies, Jewish education, or a related field.
+- Rabbinic ordination or an advanced degree in Jewish studies, Jewish education, Jewish communal service or a related field.

-- Proven success in community building and outreach, previous experience in program visioning and implementation as well as success in developing curricula and informal educational experiences.
+- Proven success in community building and outreach and previous experience in program visioning and implementation.

 What You’ll Bring to the Job

-- A strong knowledge base of Jewish content, ranging from traditional Jewish texts to contemporary Jewish wisdom, culture and unconventional Jewish sources.
+- A strong base of Jewish knowledge and content, ranging from Torah and traditional Jewish texts to contemporary Jewish wisdom, culture and unconventional Jewish sources.

-- Expertise in leading complex conversations about Judaism and Israel in a way that is approachable and meets students at various points in their personal Jewish journeys.
+- Expertise in leading complex and challenging conversations about Judaism and Israel in a way that is open, honest, approachable and nonjudgmental that meets students at various points in their personal Jewish journeys.

-- A commitment to creating an inclusive, vibrant and pluralistic Jewish community.
+- A commitment to creating an inclusive, vibrant, pluralistic Jewish community.

-- Confidence initiating and running programs, and comfort asking questions.
+- Confidence initiating and running programs, and comfort engaging in challenging and difficult issues.

 - Creative problem-solving, proactive communication, and collaboration.